openedx/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 #.
 In the Administration List Management section, use the drop-down list to select **Beta Testers**.

 #.
-Under the list of users who currently have that role, enter an email address and click **Add Beta Tester**.
+Under the list of users who currently have that role, enter an email address or username and click **Add Beta Tester**.

   * If you add beta testers after the defined start of the beta test, they see your course on their dashboards when they log in.

   * If you add beta testers before the test starts, they do not see your course.
 You may need to remind them when the test begins.

-To remove the Beta Testers role, view the list of beta testers and then click revoke access (the **X**) next to that email address.
+To remove the Beta Testers role, view the list of beta testers and then click **Revoke access**.

 .. _Issue_Reporting_During_Course: